Representing Workers Against Unfair Employers

 No matter where you work or what you do, you are always welcome to visit the Hommel Law Firm office in Tyler, Texas.
 Mr. Hommel will listen to everything you have to say, and then give you his best legal advice.
 Every potential client receives the firm’s full attention along with open and honest advice about your situation.

-If you have experienced discrimination because of disability, national origin, age, race, or gender, our firm can help.
-Mr. Hommel’s services also cover unpaid overtime and sexual and verbal harassment; any of these is reason to pursue compensation.
+If you have experienced discrimination because of a medical condition or disability, national origin, age, race, sex/gender (including sexual harassment) or your religious beliefs, the Hommel Law Firm can help.
+Mr. Hommel’s services also cover unpaid overtime and unpaid wages.
 Take advantage of our free 30-minute consultation, and we will give you an honest assessment of your situation.
 There is no commitment required and no obligation to go any further, so you have nothing to lose.
 You will see for yourself Mr. Hommel why is so well regarded.
 After more than 32 years in practice and 100+ trials, Mr. Hommel knows how to get you the results you need and deserve.

 Get Started In Minutes

-Feel free to provide the details of your case by filling out our questionnaires.
+Feel free to provide the details of your case by filling out one of our questionnaires.
 Here you will be asked to provide the facts of your case and your contact information.
 Once every box has been filled, submit it and the staff will contact you as soon as possible.
-You are urged to contact the firm as quickly as possible after the wrong has been done, as the statute of limitations could keep you from pursuing your case if you wait too long.
+You are urged to contact the firm as quickly as possible, as the statute of limitations could keep you from pursuing your case if you wait too long.

-Your appointments will generally take about an hour, and we recommend bringing any and all documents related to your job.
+Your appointment will generally take about an hour, and we ask that you bring any and all documents related to your job.
 This includes text messages, emails, check stubs and company handbooks.
 You should also be prepared to provide proof that you were present at work on the day the incident took place, so that we are in a better position to help you.
-The more evidence you give us, the better case we can build you.
+The more evidence you have, the better case we can build for you.